fcarta29/tanzu-service-mesh-poc/scenarios/sc06-application-performance/sc06-tc02-service-slo-api.md

     [2022-08-16 21:19:05,762] cf6bf3632b3f/INFO/locust.main: Starting Locust 2.8.6
     </pre>

-7. Open Browser to locust running on `http://localhost:8089` and configure it with enough users to raise the ACME Fitness application latency for the `shopping` service above `100ms`.
+8. Open Browser to locust running on `http://localhost:8089` and configure it with enough users to overwhelm the ACME Fitness application and drive up the latency for the `shopping` service above configured SLO value for `p99LATENCY`.

     > **_NOTE:_**  Depending on your testing environment SLO latency and user count may differ a bit.
 You may have to alter them a bit to generate a SLO violation.